International Booker Prize: 2017

-The 2017 prize was judged by Nick Barley (Chair), Daniel Hahn, Helen Mort, Elif Shafak and Chika Unigwe.
 The longlist for the eighth Man Booker International Prize was announced on 14 March 2017, and the shortlist on 20 April 2017.
 The winner was announced on 14 June 2017.
-Grossman became the first Israeli author to win the prize, sharing the £50,000 award with translator Jessica Cohen.
+David Grossman became the first Israeli author to win the prize, sharing the £50,000 award with translator Jessica Cohen.
 Nick Barley, who is the director of the Edinburgh International Book Festival, described the book as "an ambitious high-wire act of a novel [that] shines a spotlight on the effects of grief, without any hint of sentimentality.
 The central character is challenging and flawed, but completely compelling."
 The novel won over 126 other contenders.